HeavyMedl/netstorage/README.md

 WIP

-### Context and Configuration
+### Configuration

 Essential utilities to authenticate and configure the client.

-- `createConfig` — Unified factory to create a fully resolved client context
+- `createConfig` — Unified factory to create a fully resolved client configuration.

 ### Core Operations